industrial-edge/Performance-Analytics/docs/Installation.md

 ![TIA_IP_Adress](graphics/TIA_IP_Adress.png)

 2. Download the PLC program to the PLCs and set the PLCs into RUN
-3. Open the HMI to control the car production applikation
+3. Open the HMI to control the car production application

 ![HMI Overview](graphics/HMI_overview.png)